 Lastly, before you fly out back to your home country or elsewhere, you will need to pay a departure tax prior to check-in.
-Currently, the tax is set at $29 per individual.

 This is payable in both colones or US dollars and can be paid at a station near the airport entrance.

 Costa Rica is one of the top destinations for retirees who want to spend their retirement outside of their home country.